-City of Boulder prairie dog management timeline
+City of Boulder prairie dog management history

-1967: Boulder residents voted to approve a specific tax to acquire and maintain open space – the first time citizens in the United States voted to tax themselves for open space.
+1967: Boulder residents voted to approve a specific tax to acquire and maintain open space – the first time residents in the United States voted to tax themselves for open space.
 That tax measure allowed the City of Boulder to acquire thousands of acres of grassland open space where prairie dogs now thrive.

 1996: The City of Boulder developed a plan – with the help of farmers and community members – that had a set of goals for prairie dog management, including the creation of conservation areas for this important wildlife species.

 2005: The Boulder City Council adopted a Wildlife Protection Ordinance after a long and intense public process, which limits the use of lethal control on prairie dogs and wild birds by requiring landowners to obtain a permit from the city.
 In order for a permit to be issued, the landowner must satisfactorily demonstrate that all non-lethal options for managing prairie dogs or wild birds on a site were considered, and are not feasible.

 2006: The City Council accepted the Urban Wildlife Management Plan, which included measures to identify prairie dog protection opportunities in the urban service area and strategies for resolving conflicts.